Julian MacLaren-Ross: Background

 Over subsequent years he went on to enjoy a strange, posthumous career as the model for characters in other people's books.
-The best-known of these are the bohemian novelist X. Trapnel in Anthony Powell's A Dance to the Music of Time and as Prince Yakimov in Olivia Manning's The Balkan Trilogy.
+The best-known of these are the bohemian novelist X. Trapnel in Anthony Powell's A Dance to the Music of Time (v.10 Books Do Furnish a Room) and as Prince Yakimov in Olivia Manning's The Balkan Trilogy.

 Prompted by the publication of Fear and Loathing in Fitzrovia, Paul Willetts's much-praised biography, all of his finest work came back into print, attracting praise from the likes of D. J. Taylor, Lucian Freud, Philip French, Virginia Ironside, Sarah Waters, and Harold Pinter, who dramatised a couple of his short stories for BBC radio.
 "It was a great treat to discover the writing of Julian Maclaren-Ross.
 Witty, smart, eccentric—he never ceases to entertain", wrote Sarah Waters.
 With comparable enthusiasm, critic and novelist D. J. Taylor hailed Maclaren-Ross as "one of the great unsung heroes of the literary 1940s and at his best a figure to rank with Orwell, Connolly and Waugh".